MaddyGutieruiz/nosql-challenge/README.md

 How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

 Hint: You will need to use the aggregation method to answer this.

+## Results

+Jupyter Notebook file for Part 1: NoSQL_setup_starter can be found here:

+Jupyter Notebook file for Part 2:NoSQL_analysis_starte can be found here: